Aaj Ke Shahenshah: Plot

-The film begins with love birds Saawan & Barkha.
-Apart from that, Pinky is an adamant and techy, daughter of a hoodlum Kanchan Seth infatuated with Saawan.
+The film begins with lovebirds Saawan and Barkha.
+Apart from that, Pinky is an adamant and techy daughter of a hoodlum, Kanchan Seth, infatuated with Saawan.
 Now, Saawan & Barkha fraternize with their respective brothers Barsati & Vikram / Vicky.
-Vicky is justice-seeking whereas Barsati is a ruffian.
+Vicky is justice-seeking, whereas Barsati is a ruffian.
 Here, the situation turns, as the two men are rivals and declare abstention of the lovers.
 Bewildered, Saawan & Barkha seek reality.
-Prior, Vicky & Barsati are good friends until the arrival of Nisha, a girl loved by both.
-However, Nisha tunes Vicky when outraged Barsati molests her, so, she is detached from Vicky and the warfare aroused.
+Prior, Vicky and Barsati are good friends until the arrival of Nisha, a girl loved by both.
+However, Nisha tunes Vicky when outraged Barsati molests her, so she is detached from Vicky and the warfare aroused.
 Nevertheless, Saawan & Barkha stick strongly.
-Parallelly, Kanchan Seth settles Pinky's alliance with Saawan which he denies, and elopes with Barkha, and destiny lands them at Nisha.
+Parallelly, Kanchan Seth settles Pinky's alliance with Saawan, which he denies, and elopes with Barkha, and destiny lands them at Nisha.
 Ascertaining the situation, Nisha determines to unite them by resolving the rift.
-Besides, Kanchan Seth words his daughter to retrieve Saawan but he falsifies by means to harm.
+Besides, Kanchan Seth tells his daughter to retrieve Saawan, but he falsifies by means of harm.
 Being cognizant of it, Vicky and Barsati bind and safeguard the lovers.
 The movie ends with Barsati sacrificing his life as contrition for his sin by knitting Vicky and Nisha.